origo-map/origo-documentation/content/controls.md

 `queryType` | if set this value will be passed on as a parameter in the search request like '&t=valueOfQueryType'.
 `autocompletePlacement` | placement of the autocomplete suggestions.
 Can be search, left or floating.
 Defaults to search.
 `searchlistOptions` | object with options for the searchlist.
 By setting the placement option the searchlist is activated.
+`suppressDialog`| boolean, default false.
+When set to true no popup will be displayed when a search result is selected, it will only be highlighted and zoomed to.

 searchList: When the user presses Enter, a new window opens, which can be used to interact with the search results